 Sennheiser TV Clear – crystal clear TV sound for the hearing impaired (AV review and soundbar update)

 As we said in Sennheiser Assistive Listening wireless TV headphones (review), excessive volume is not the answer.
 It is about selectively reinforcing specific frequencies you have lost and overemphasising clear voice and speech frequencies.
-As far as we can find, Sennheiser Assistive Listening is the only one to do that.
+As far as we can find, Sennheiser’s Assistive Listening is the only one that can do that.
 You can read more about the science of hearing in that article.

 There are significant differences to BT earphones